Partnership on Employment and Accessible Technology’s top 10 tips for creating accessible websites.

 University of Washington is a leader in the Accessible Technology area.
 This checklist is a great reference for providing accessible web-based resources including electronic documents in Word, PDF, and other formats.
+Some areas to pay particular attention to are:

 This Accessibility Handbook was developed by Portland Community College.
 It is a great resource with easy-to-follow guidelines on web accessibility, accessible slides, documents, PDFs, video, audio, images, and more.